Minimum Cost of Living Across Canada

 For transportation costs, since gas and insurance are the most variable between provinces, this part will include different gas prices and insurance premiums for each city, along with the cost of maintenance.

-Finally for childcare, it includes the cost of care for infants ages 0-2, toddlers ages 2-3, and preschoolers ages 3-4.
+It also includes the cost of childcare for infants ages 0-2, toddlers ages 2-3, and preschoolers ages 3-4.

 This guide is here to help you determine what these costs could look like for you within some of Canada's largest cities.